orhuff/near_offset_reconstruction_CNN/README.md

 The "example_data" folder contains a synthetic CMP gather, synthetic shot gather, and field TopSeis CMP gather, as .npy files.

-The "models" folder contains the weights as .h5 files to a CMP-trained and a shot-trained CNN.
+The "models" folder contains the weights as .h5 files to CMP-trained and shot-trained CNNs.
 The architecture is first loaded using the "unet_architecture.py" file and a "ModelBuilder" class in the "Example_predictions.ipynb" notebook.

 Example Devito code for generating synthetics along a 2D line (also provided as a .segy file) is located in the "synthetic_generation_code" folder.
 Note that Devito needs a 'gcc' compiler and may be difficult to get working on Windows.
 Here is a guide that might help with that: https://medium.com/@soulfoodpst/install-devito-on-windows-a-tool-for-automatic-programming-3def3949e5c8